-The subduction process is re of its geometries, speeds of rollback, deformation pattern it remains difficult to establish lithosphere and the overlying stures it carries will be process.
-We don't know how much of e into the arc volcances or recycles of the subduction of the control of the c
+The subduction process is re of its geometries, speeds of rollback, deformation pattern It remains difficult to establish lithosphere and the overlying: tures it carries will be process.
+We don't know how much of e into the arc volcanoes or recyc.
+Scientific ocean drilling can de